Magical soufflés!

 'Quiche' Lorraine Soufflé with Lardons and aged Compte cheese

 This recipe is for 4 persons and 1 large soufflé mold as shown above.
-You can cut it in half and still cook it in the same mold for 2 portions ( which is why in the photo it is only half way up.
-When you fill it, you will have a dramatic poof top coming up out of the mold - very impressive when served at the table.
+You can cut it in half and still cook it in the same mold for 2 portions ( which is why in the photo it is only half way up the sides.
+When you fill it to the brim you will get a dramatic poof top rising up out of the mold - very impressive when served at the table.

 Ingredients: